MicrosoftDocs/playfab-docs/playfab-docs/sdks/c-sharp/quickstart.md

 # C# quickstart

-This guide will help you make your first PlayFab API call using CSharp (C#).
+This quickstart has been created to help you make your first PlayFab API call using CSharp (C#).

-Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.
+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md), which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

-## CSharp Getting Started Guide
+## CSharp Getting Started guide

 A native C# project can be used two ways: